SuperTradeCoin/supertradecoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `minegoldcoind` for your own use.
+You can ignore this section if you are building `supertradecoind` for your own use.

-minegoldcoind/minegoldcoin-cli binaries are not included in the MineGoldCoin-Qt.app bundle.
+supertradecoind/supertradecoin-cli binaries are not included in the SuperTradeCoin-Qt.app bundle.

-If you are building `minegoldcoind` or `MineGoldCoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `supertradecoind` or `SuperTradeCoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: